Cloufield/GWASTutorial/04_Data_QC/README.md

     HG00403  HG00403  HG00428  HG00428 UN    NA  0.9801  0.0069  0.0130  0.0164  -1  0.858162  0.9812  2.1471
     ```

+!!! info "KING-robust kinship estimator"

-Note: PLINK2 uses KING-robust kinship estimator, which is more robust for mixed-population datasets.
+    PLINK2 uses KING-robust kinship estimator, which is more robust in the presence of population substructure.
 See [here](https://www.cog-genomics.org/plink/2.0/distance#make_king).

+    Manichaikul, A., Mychaleckyj, J. C., Rich, S. S., Daly, K., Sale, M., & Chen, W. M. (2010).
+Robust relationship inference in genome-wide association studies.
+Bioinformatics, 26(22), 2867-2873.

-Since the samples are unrelated, we do not need to remove any sample at this step.
-But remebr to check this for your own dataset.
+Since the samples are unrelated, we do not need to remove any samples at this step.
+But remember to check this for your dataset.

 ### LD calculation